The Arctic Sounder

 In addition to food security, Elders in Northwest Alaska villages spoke about other needs as well.

-In Selawik, several Elders experience dementia and might need more healthcare services — something that the community clinic doesn’t provide, Radbod said.
-The community also expressed a strong desire for respite care, which is currently unavailable, she said.
+In Selawik, several Elders experience dementia and might need more healthcare services — something that the community clinic doesn’t provide, said Marty Lange, program coordinator at the Alaska Commission on Aging.
+The community also expressed a strong desire for respite care, which is currently unavailable, he said.

 Diana Ramoth expressed a desire for a better connection to existing help.